Recommended Bird Field Guides for the 7 Continents

 Birds of Australia.
 (Pizzey and Knight).
 This is the ninth edition of another fantastic guide.
 The plates and illustrations are excellent, and the maps and information are good.

-The Field Guide to the Birds of New Zealand (Heather and Robertson) Very good illustrations and text, with maps including Chatham Island.
+Field Guide to the Birds of New Zealand (Heather and Robertson).
+Very good illustrations and text, with maps including Chatham Island.

 The Birds of Hawaii and the Tropical Pacific (Pratt et al.).
 Although this is an older guide, it very adequately covers Hawaii, Eastern Polynesia, Central Polynesia, Fiji and Tonga, and Micronesia.
 The plates by Pratt are very good.
 There are no range maps, but there is good information on all the species in the book.
 The plates are at the back.

 Birds of Melanesia (Dutson et al.).
 This guide covers the Bismarck and Solomon Islands, Vanuatu, and New Caledonia.
 It has very good plates, with charts showing on which islands the birds occur.
 There are no range maps, but the following text is very good.
 Most birders will want to take a birding holiday to New Caledonia at some stage or another for one of the world’s most sought-after birds, the spectacular Kagu – so why not order this book now?

 Birds of the Solomons, Vanuatu & New Caledonia (Doughty, Day and Plant) Although not covering as broad an area as ‘Birds of Melanesia’ (above), this small, light guide has good illustrations and a surprising amount of information for each species, with useful distribution maps.